-OK, there are some (virtual) places to go and some components to be accessed.
-But basically, it’s all quite simple and all about a single goal: enabling the communication between your SAP system and Forms by Adobe.
+If you want to use SAP Forms by Adobe to extend an on-premise application, there are some (virtual) places to go and some components to be accessed.
+But basically, it’s all quite simple and all about a single goal: enabling the communication between your SAP system and SAP Forms by Adobe.

 What you need is:

-First, visit your SAP Cloud Platform account and assign some roles to the users you need to operate it all.
+First, visit your SAP BTP subaccount and assign some roles to the users you need to operate it all.

-Then you connect your ABAP system to the Cloud connector and the Cloud connector to the SAP Cloud Platform account.
+Then you connect your ABAP system to the Cloud Connector and the Cloud Connector to the SAP BTP subaccount.

 Having done this, you can test the connection.